Language, lack of money and fear are matters of life and death with Milton approaching Florida - Local News 8

 Associated Press

 MIAMI (AP) — Hurricane Milton is expected to unleash its greatest force over hundreds of thousands of immigrants who don’t speak English.
-Most are Latin Americans who have been harvesting oranges and tomatoes in the fields along Florida’s I-4 corridor.
+Most are Latin Americans who have been harvesting the fields along Florida’s I-4 corridor.
 They’ve also been washing dishes in restaurants, cleaning hotel rooms and working construction.
-For the Spanish speakers and a smaller number of African refugees, new lives in the U.S. were a daily struggle because of the language barrier and lack of resources.
-Milton is turning those obstacles into a matter of life and death.
+For the Spanish speakers and a smaller number of African refugees, their new lives in the U.S. were a daily struggle because of the language barrier and lack of resources.
+Milton is turning those obstacles into matters of life and death.
 Some new arrivals don’t have access to TV.
 Others don’t have computers or internet access.
-And there are people who don’t know where to find information about Milton.
+Many people don’t even know where to find basic information about Milton.